henrvini/henrvini/README.md

 <h1 align="center">Software Engineer - Javascript</h1>

 <div align="justify">
 I am a skilled and organized software engineer, with a particular focus on developing dynamic web applications and systems.
-I possess the ability to understand clients requirements and expertly translate them into high-quality code, implementing new features or modifications to existing products with efficiency and precision.
+I possess the ability to understand clients' requirements and expertly translate them into high-quality code, implementing new features or modifications to existing products with efficiency and precision.
 One of my strengths is maintaining a well-coordinated and meticulously documented project, ensuring that all stakeholders are kept informed and up-to-date throughout the development process.
 Additionally, I am an effective team player, able to collaborate with colleagues to find innovative solutions to complex problems.
 Overall, I am dedicated to delivering exceptional results and constantly striving to improve my skills and knowledge within the field of software engineering.
 </div>

 ## My favorite tools